lindaprotocol/documentation-en/docs/introduction/overview.md

 - Query all the proposals list by pagination (GetPaginatedProposalList)
 - Query a proposal by proposal id (GetProposalById)

-For more api detail, please refer to [TRON HTTP API](../api/http.md)
+For more api detail, please refer to [LINDA HTTP API](../api/http.md)

 # 3. Account Model

 ## 3.1 Introduction

-TRON uses account model.
+LINDA uses account model.
 An account's identity is address, it needs private key signature to operate an account.
-An account has many attributes, like TRX balance, tokens balance, bandwidth, etc. TRX and tokens can be transferred from account to account and it costs bandwidth.
-An account can also issue a smart contract, apply to become a super representative candidate, vote, etc. All TRON's activities are based on account.
+An account has many attributes, like LIND balance, tokens balance, bandwidth, etc. LIND and tokens can be transferred from account to account and it costs bandwidth.
+An account can also issue a smart contract, apply to become a super representative candidate, vote, etc. All LINDA's activities are based on account.

 ## 3.2 How to Create an Account

 1.&nbsp;Use a wallet to generate the address and private key.
-To activate the account, you need to transfer TRX or transfer token to the new created account.
+To activate the account, you need to transfer LIND or transfer token to the new created account.

-2.&nbsp;Use an account already existed in TRON network to create an account
+2.&nbsp;Use an account already existed in LINDA network to create an account

 ## 3.3 Key-pair Generation Algorithm
-TRON signature algorithm is ECDSA, curve used is SECP256K1.
+LINDA signature algorithm is ECDSA, curve used is SECP256K1.
 Private key is a random number, public key is a point in the elliptic curve.
 The process is: first generate a random number d to be the private key, then calculate P = d * G as the public key, G is the elliptic curve base point.

 ## 3.4 Address Format
 Use the public key P as the input, by SHA3 get the result H. The length of the public key is 64 bytes, SHA3 uses Keccak256.
 Use the last 20 bytes of H, and add a byte of 0x41 in front of it, then the address comes out.
 Do basecheck to address, here is the final address.
 All addresses start with 'T'.